 Given that the same actor played DuPont in Equilibrium and Robert the Bruce in Braveheart (both under a lot less makeup), he is clearly capable of turning in a subtle performance.
 Given what he had to work with, he must've just decided to pop some E and go Looney Tunes.

 Michael Ironside's portrayal of Big Bad General Katana.
-This statement from him is quite possibly the most explicit admission of engaging in this trope in cinema history:
+The statement from him at the top of the page is quite possibly the most explicit admission of engaging in this trope in cinema history.

 Highlander II also features John C. McGinley (who, by his own admittance, was channeling Orson Welles) as The Dragon.
 Spoony, in his commentary for his review of the film, stated that although he hated the film overall, he gave credit to McGinley's performance.

 Highlander: Endgame features Bruce Payne (who also hammed it up as Jeremy Irons' lackey in Dungeons & Dragons) as the main villain, Jacob Kell, who gives one of the most questionable performances of the entire series.